 3.1 Working Hypotheses

 H.1.
-Over time and according to the literature, there will be an increase in the infant's repertoire of actions and their complexity.
-However, we expect a large number of actions with a large variation between infants in the first stages of the study, which will decrease in terms of the number of actions, but increase in their level of complexity.
+Over time and according to the literature, there will be an increase in the infant's repertoire of actions and the complexity of these actions.
+However, we expect a large number of actions with large variations among infants in the first stages of the study, which will decrease in terms of the number of actions but increase in their level of complexity.
 Over time, there will be a stabilization of a certain dominant repertoire of actions with a given object.
 Similarly, the trajectory of OE will be dynamic: retention is expected to occur at short intervals in the same observation, but also to fade.
 Only with time and increasing repetitions will new actions stabilize.

 H.2.
 Over time and with increased familiarity with the objects, there will be a gradual shift from interactional-oriented communication to object-oriented communication, and signs of de-contextualization and greater lexical specificity will emerge.

 H.3.
-We expect that higher mother-infant EA (namely, higher maternal sensitivity, more appropriate structuring without intrusiveness or hostility as well as infants' responsiveness to maternal bids and involvement of the mother during joint OE) will lead to increase in the variety and complexity of infants’ exploration actions with objects and in infants’ identification of more affordances of these objects.
+We expect that higher mother-infant EA (namely, higher maternal sensitivity, more appropriate structuring without intrusiveness or hostility, as well as increased infants' responsiveness to maternal bids and involvement of the mother during joint OE) will lead to an increase in the variety and complexity of infants’ exploration actions with objects and in infants’ identification of more affordances of these objects.

 H.4.
 Intra-individual variability in OE will be associated with specific properties of objects' affordances.
-Along with increased variability in action possibilities, it will be possible to identify similar actions across infants with respect to specific object properties.
+Along with increased variability in action possibilities, it will be possible to identify similar actions across infants concerning specific object properties.

 Infant temperament and mothers’ depressive symptoms will be controlled.
 Infant temperament, especially fear of novel stimuli, motor activity, distress to limitation, duration of orientation, perceptual sensitivity, smiling and laughter, and soothability, may be related to both infant OE73 and mother-infant EA.68 Maternal depressive symptoms are known to affect mothers’ behavior towards their infants, with consequent hampering effects on infant development.86